Deadly fire leveled a California town in less than a day

 “It’s Paradise,” she said.
 “It’s always been Paradise, and we will bring it back.”

 Associated Press writers Don Thompson in Chico and Jocelyn Gecker, Janie Har, Martha Mendoza, Daisy Nguyen, Olga R. Rodriguez and Sudhin Thanawala in San Francisco contributed to this report.
+Darlene Superville contributed from Paris.